soundariyaa-j/webScrapper/README.md

 # Webpage metadata Scrapper

 WebPage Metadata scrapper will fetch the Open Graph Parameter from any webpages.
+Pass the url of a webpage, webpagemetadata scrapper will look for Open Graph paramters in given webpage and parse the response.
+If no OGP configured in a webpage , it will parse with tags of most common property like title, description and image.
+Caching strategy is used for performance improvement.
+When a website is invoked for n times, it will be cached in dynamoDB, 'n' is configurable.
+There is also a flag to decide response source either from webpage or from cache.

 ## Steps to start the application
 Install the depedencies for the application